yegor256/awesome-risks/README.md

   * It may have a security issue
   * It may stop being supported
+  * It may not have required features

 📦 MySQL Database:

-  * It may be hacked
+  * It may be hacked and stolen
   * It may be corrupted/destroyed
   * It may become too slow